-As a child I watched my grandfather grow almost every type of vegetable in his large gardens and my grandmother and my mother would freeze and primarily use canning methods to preserve all the excess of what could not be readily eaten.
+As a child I watched my grandfather grow almost every type of vegetable in his large gardens.
+My grandmother and my mother would freeze and primarily use canning methods to preserve all the excess of what could not be readily eaten.

-Often these two women (my mother and grandmother) would have worked really hard preserving these tasty and healthful vegetables during the harvesting season when my grandmother would spot my grandfather coming in with another wheelbarrow filled with some other harvested crop.
+Often these two women would have worked really hard preserving these tasty and healthful vegetables during the harvesting season when my grandmother would spot my grandfather coming in with another wheelbarrow filled with some other harvested crop.
 "Oh no, here he comes again!" would be the tired remark from one to the other.

 We lived on a 1/2 acre lot so there was plenty of room and our garden grew into a thing of beauty producing not only vegetables but flowers as well.
-(My grandfather always co-mingled flowers with his veggies too.)
+My grandfather always commingled flowers with his veggies too.

 Gardening for Dummies

-Now.....we both like tomatoes, but for those of you who garden and know anything about what one plant can produce.....needless to say, I learned how to can tomatoes that summer.
+We both like tomatoes but for those of you who garden and know anything about what one plant can produce...needless to say I learned how to can tomatoes that summer.

 Ever since moving back to Texas I have tried my hand at growing tomatoes and with fond memories of the days in Wisconsin I have high hopes of being rewarded with luscious, fragrant and tasty red ripened globes of succulence.
-Occasionally we harvest a few tomatoes, but I have had much better luck with green peppers and eggplants and herbs than tomatoes.
+Occasionally we harvest a few tomatoes but I have had much better luck with green peppers, eggplants and herbs rather than tomatoes.

 I planted each in a different location experimenting with what might do well this year.
-The one pictured here was planted in a bed near the house next to a camellia plant as well as some small azalea plants, begonias and Caladiums.
+The one pictured at the top of this article was planted in a bed near the house next to a camellia plant as well as some small azalea plants, begonias and caladiums.

 Can you guess my husband's response to this trial effort?
 I'll just bet that you can!

-OK...you now know the results of this one tomato plant.
+You now know the results of this one tomato plant.
 I have three others.
 One is a spindly thing that is still deciding whether to live or die.
-It has not put out a single bloom, and we all know we need to see some flowering before any fruit can set.
+It has not put out a single bloom and we all know we need to see some flowering before any fruit can set.

-Another one...the very last cherry tomato plant that the nursery had for sale the day that we were shopping was almost totally uprooted.
+Another one was the very last cherry tomato plant that the nursery had for sale the day that we were shopping.
+It was almost totally uprooted.
 I mentioned to the nursery person that I did not know if it was worth paying the $1.29 price because it already looked more dead than alive.
-She agreed and as she was the manager, she told me to take it and "give it a try" and she let me have that one for free.
+She agreed and as she was the manager she told me to take it and "give it a try" and she let me have that one for free.

-That gargantuan tomato plant (it is a Jet Star for those that are interested) has been cut back to about a foot from the ground.
-I could no longer tolerate it's menacing presence.
-The birds were having to file flight plans just to navigate in and out of their house!
+That gargantuan tomato plant (it is a Jet Star for those who are interested) has been cut back to about a foot from the ground.
+I could no longer tolerate its menacing presence.
+The birds were having to file flight plans just to navigate in and out of their birdhouse!

 #1...Why was my gargantuan tomato plant overtaking our yard?

-#2...Do I make my husband happy and start buying our tomato plants in grocery stores?
+#2...Do I make my husband happy and start buying our tomatoes in grocery stores?

 © 2009 Peggy Woods